How to design a round yoke crochet sweater

 How do I know how big to make the neckline?

 I use the Craft yarn council standards to base my measurements on.
 However, they do not have a section on collar size – I’ve found this one of the trickiest measurements to get right.
-I normally work somewhere between 45-70cm circumference, depending on the size and neck line style I’m working with.
+I normally work somewhere between 45-70cm circumference, depending on the size and neckline style I’m working with.

 I (personally) prefer to go larger if I’m worried about fit because I hate tight necks and I know I can always adjust on the collar later!
 That said, crochet sweaters tend to stretch so you don’t want it too big either.